Welcome to the

 Arizona Ophthalmological Society

 We are pleased to provide this information as a service to the public and to the ophthalmological community.

 The Arizona Ophthalmological Society was conceived to serve as a source of educational, social, and ethical exchange for the member Eye MDs of the State of Arizona.

-Our 2014 Grand Canyon Regional Ophthalmology Meeting in Flagstaff on June 27-29 at the High Country Conference Center is open for registration.
+Our 2016 Grand Canyon Regional Ophthalmology Meeting is in Flagstaff on June 24-26 at the High Country Conference Center.
 Find more information here.